Panera Copycat Broccoli Cheddar Soup

 Instructions

-• In a large saucepan over medium-high heat, melt 1 tablespoon of the butter; add in the onion and saute, stirring, until translucent, 3-4 minutes.
+• In a large saucepan over medium-high heat, melt 1 tbsp of the butter; add the onion and saute, stirring, until translucent, 3-4 minutes.

-• Reduce heat to medium-low and melt the remaining 4 tablespoons of butter.
-Add in the flour and whisk until dissolved and combined.
+• Reduce the heat to medium-low and melt the remaining 4 tbsp of butter.
+Add the flour and whisk until dissolved and combined.

-• Gradually add in the milk, whisking constantly until no lumps or flour remain, then whisk in the chicken broth.
+• Gradually add the milk, whisking constantly until no lumps of flour remain, then whisk in the chicken broth.

 • Bring to a boil, then reduce heat to a gentle bubble, whisking occasionally for 5 minutes.

-• Add in the broccoli, carrot, and celery; gently simmer until vegetables are tender, about 10-15 minutes.
+• Add the broccoli, carrot, and celery; gently simmer until vegetables are tender, about 10-15 minutes.

 • Reduce heat to low; stir in the cheese until melted, about 1 minute.
 Stir in the salt, pepper, ground mustard, and cayenne.